andreasdominik/Susi/docs/src/index.md

 of daemons (hotword detection, record, speech to text, intent recognion, play, skill managment).
-Most daemons are lightweight bash scripts responsible for communication with other daeomns via MQTT messages.
+Most daemons are lightweight bash scripts responsible for communication with other daemons via MQTT messages.
 The actual workers for the respective functionality can be configured separately and hence can be replaced easily.